delattr/macgyver-labyrinth/README.md

 MacGyver Labyrinth Game

-MacGyver must collect 3 items in order to escape from the Labyrinthe while avoiding a contact with the gardien.
+MacGyver must collect 3 items in order to escape from the Labyrinthe while avoiding a contact with the guard.

-Game ends if MacGyver collects all items and escapes the labyrinthe or MacGyver and the guard make a contanct.
+Game ends if MacGyver collects all items and escapes the labyrinth or MacGyver make a contanct with the guard before collecting all items.